hamcrest/OCHamcrest/README.md

   * `equalToIgnoringWhitespace` - match the complete string but ignore extra whitespace
   * `startsWith` - match the beginning of a string
-  * `stringContainsInOrder` - match parts of a string, in relative order
+  * `stringContainsInOrder`, `stringContainsInOrderIn` - match parts of a string, in relative order

 * Logical

-  * `allOf` - "and" together all matchers
+  * `allOf`, `allOfIn` - "and" together all matchers
-  * `anyOf` - "or" together all matchers
+  * `anyOf`, `anyOfIn` - "or" together all matchers
   * `anything` - match anything (useful in composite matchers when you don't care about a particular value)
   * `isNot` - negate the matcher

 * Collection

-  * `contains` - exactly match the entire collection
+  * `contains`, `containsIn` - exactly match the entire collection
-  * `containsInAnyOrder` - match the entire collection, but in any order
+  * `containsInAnyOrder`, `containsInAnyOrderIn` - match the entire collection, but in any order
-  * `containsInRelativeOrder` - match collection containing items in relative order
+  * `containsInRelativeOrder`, `containsInRelativeOrderIn` - match collection containing items in relative order
   * `everyItem` - match if every item in a collection satisfies a given matcher
   * `hasCount` - match number of elements against another matcher
   * `hasCountOf` - match collection with given number of elements
-  * `hasEntries` - match dictionary with list of key-value pairs
+  * `hasEntries` - match dictionary with key-value pairs in a dictionary
+  * `hasEntriesIn` - match dictionary with key-value pairs in a list
   * `hasEntry` - match dictionary containing a key-value pair
   * `hasItem` - match if given item appears in the collection
-  * `hasItems` - match if all given items appear in the collection, in any order
+  * `hasItems`, `hasItemsIn` - match if all given items appear in the collection, in any order
   * `hasKey` - match dictionary with a key
   * `hasValue` - match dictionary with a value
   * `isEmpty` - match empty collection
-  * `onlyContains` - match if collection's items appear in given list
+  * `onlyContains`, `onlyContainsIn` - match if collection's items appear in given list

 * Decorator